 - Incident Reports or Daily Manager’s Report – Negative behaviour will be recorded and a verbal or written notice will be given to parents.

-- 3 Strike System – The 3 strike system will give students and their parents warnings about unacceptable behaviour.
-This should encourage improvement in their behaviour.
+- Repeated Negative Behaviour – Repeated negative behaviour will be recorded and repeated to the students parents or guardians.
+This system will give students and their parents warnings about unacceptable behaviour in camps and programs.
+This should encourage improvement in their behaviour and give the student a chance to turn the situation around.
 If this system does not work for the student, they will be removed from the program or camp.

 - Intentionally Damaging Equipment/Facilities – Student(s) who intentionally damage equipment or facilities will be removed from the program or camp.